Galaxy Note 9 starts at $1,000 with new Bluetooth S Pen, AI camera, giant battery, 128GB storage

 Note 9's new AI camera features

-The Galaxy Note 9 keeps the same hardware setup as the Galaxy S9 Plus.
+The Galaxy Note 9 keeps the same hardware setup as the Galaxy S9 Plus ($800 at Amazon.com).
 That is, dual 12-megapixel cameras on the back, one of them that automatically changes aperture when it detects the need for a low-light shot.
 (Samsung calls this dual aperture, and it's also on both S9 phones.)
 There's also an 8-megapixel front-facing camera for your selfies.

 What's different is AI software that analyzes the scene and quickly detects if you're shooting a flower, food, a dog, a person.
 There are 20 options the Note 9's been trained on, including snowflakes, cityscapes, fire, you get it.
 Then, the camera optimizes white balance, saturation and contrast to make photos pop.